 With your horse's grazing limited, weight loss can be a worry.
 To avoid potential weight loss, you can boost their meal intake on snowy days, ensuring they get all their essential nutrients.
 However, if your horse is prone to putting weight on the extra time in the stable on these cold days may cause weight gain!
 Each horse is different, and therefore it is important to monitor your horse’s individual needs and adapt where necessary!

 Weight Gain - Shop the Shires 1037 Greedy Feeder Net

-With the snow falling fast the ground will soon be covered which may cause issues with your grazing.
+With snowfall the ground will become covered, which may cause issues with your grazing.
 As horses graze/forage on grass throughout the day it may be a good idea to put some additional feed out for them – perhaps some hay or haylage to keep them full and happy.

 A top tip for fields built with electric fencing is the use of brightly coloured tape.
-These can often be purchased from hardware stores!
-It will make your fencing become visible once again!
+These can often be purchased from hardware stores, and will make your fencing visible once again.

 Break the ice...

 Always check your horse’s water supply.
-The water buckets will be frozen solid in these conditions.
-Ensure your horse always has access to fresh water, even if they are not drinking as much in these conditions.
+The water buckets may be frozen in wintry conditions.
+Ensure your horse always has access to fresh water, even if they are not drinking as much at this time of year.

 When it melts away…

-Although snow is nice while it lasts, the inevitable slushy mess is around the corner when it melts away.
+Although snow is nice while it lasts, the inevitable slushy mess is around the corner as it melts away.
 We must be wary of any slippery patches on the yard.
-Avoid a potential fall by adding grit to the high traffic areas and tread carefully!
-Sensible footwear is always important in these conditions, good grip and a supportive ankle will make yard duties less risky!
+Avoid a potential fall by adding grit to the high traffic areas, and tread carefully!
+Sensible footwear is always important in these conditions – good grip and a supportive ankle will make yard duties less risky!

-Here are a few of our favourite boots, perfect for these conditions!
+Here are a few of our favourite boots, perfect for the conditions: